Hochschild Cohomology, Modular Tensor Categories, and Mapping Class Groups: Mapping class groups

 in which the standard orientation of the plane has been used, i.e., the orientation in which the canonical basis is positive and the normal vector points towards the reader.

 The action of the two Dehn twists on the homotopy class~$[\kappa]$ of~$\kappa$ is summarized in the following table: Here, expressions like $[\kappa \gamma] = [\kappa] [\gamma]$ mean the product in the fundamental group: The concatenation of first~$\kappa$, followed by~$\gamma$.
 To understand the table, let us consider how the entry for $\fd_{\gamma'}([\kappa])$ in the case $i_A(\kappa,\gamma)=1$ comes about: The curve starts at~$x$ with~$\kappa$.
-In view of how~$\gamma'$ has been pushed off~$\gamma$ and how the curves intersect, $\kappa$ is moving away from~$\gamma'$ and traces out~$\kappa$ almost completely before approaching the base point~$x$ upon returning.
+In view of how~$\gamma'$ has been pushed off~$\gamma$ and how the curves intersect, $\kappa$~is moving away from~$\gamma'$ and traces out~$\kappa$ almost completely before approaching the base point~$x$ upon returning.
 But before reaching~$x$, it encounters~$\gamma'$ and at this point is forced to turn left in view of our definition of a Dehn twist.
 But because $i_A(\kappa,\gamma)=1$, turning left is in this case the same as following~$\gamma$ in the direction of its orientation.
 The other entries arise from analogous considerations.

 It is of course possible that we cannot choose representatives whose tangent vectors~$\dot{\kappa}_x$ and~$\dot{\gamma}_x$ at~$x$ are linearly independent.
 In this case, the two curves do not intersect transversely, and by pushing off~$\gamma$ either to the left or to the right, we can avoid intersection completely.
-Depending on the orientation of~$\gamma$, the situation is described by one of the following two pictures:
+Depending on the orientation of~$\gamma$, the situation is described by one of the following two pictures: In the first case, the actions of the Dehn twists are given by